 Student Division Chair

-Megan is a doctoral candidate in Clinical Psychology at Florida State University, working under the mentorship of Dr. Thomas Joiner.
+Megan is a PhD candidate in Clinical Psychology at Florida State University, working under the mentorship of Dr. Thomas Joiner.
 She completed her Bachelor’s degree in Psychology at North Carolina State University in 2014.
+Megan is currently completing her clinical predoctoral internship at the Alpert Medical School of Brown University.
+Following the completion of her internship and graduation from her doctoral program in July 2020, Megan will complete a postdoctoral research fellowship with Dr. Igor Galynker at Mount Sinai Beth Israel Hospital.
 Megan’s research broadly focuses on cognitive, physiological, affective, and behavioral risk factors for suicidal thoughts and behaviors, with a particular emphasis on understanding trajectories of short-term risk and acute suicidal crises.
-She will be completing her clinical predoctoral internship at the Alpert Medical School of Brown University in 2019-2020.

 Vanessa McGann, PhD